builderbill

 My current passion is pen and ink, but I am always trying new gear so who knows what will grab me next.

 I read in a book somewhere that a good drawing exercise was to draw thumbnail sketches of the newsreaders on TV.
-I tried it, but I wasn't good enough.
+I tried it, but I wasn't good enough or fast enough.
 What I did instead was to run the pause our old video player during a favourite movie.

-Looking at these single frame grabs it brought home to me the difference between great directors and the rest.
-With stuff that I used to take for granted I started to see how the scenes were meticulously built up.
-I firmly believe that that some, (only some) movie directors are up there with the great artists.
+Stuff that I used to take for granted I started to see how the scenes were meticulously built up.
+I firmly believe that that some, (only some) movie directors are up there with any of the great artists.

 I did a spell at painting, but I never seemed to have the time.
 I also did a lot of screen printing.
 Serigraphs.
 Brightly coloured scenes of local places etc. I even sold out a couple of editions.